syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set title to the custom tooltip.We have provided text and html support for title and the title will be in bold for text format.
+Sets title to the custom tooltip.
+Text and html support are provided for title and the title is in bold for text format.